uzumal/tello-orbslam2-ros-hololens2/Tello_ROS_ORBSLAM/ROS/tello_catkin_ws/src/orb_slam_2_ros/README.md

 in your catkin folder.

 # 3. Configuration
-## Config file
+## Vocab file
-To run the algorithm expects both a vocabulary file (see the paper) and a **config file with the camera- and some hyper parameters**.
-The vocab file ships with this repository, together with config files for multiple cameras.
-If you want to use any other camera you need to adjust this file (you can use one of the provided ones as a template).
-They are at orb_slam2/config.
+To run the algorithm expects both a vocabulary file (see the paper) which ships with this repository.

+# Config
+The config files for camera calibration and tracking hyper paramters from the original implementation are replaced with ros paramters which get set from a launch file.

 ## ROS parameters, topics and services
 ### Parameters
-There are three types of parameters right now: static- and dynamic ros parameters and camera settings from the config file.
+There are three types of parameters right now: static- and dynamic ros parameters and camera settings.
 The static parameters are send to the ROS parameter server at startup and are not supposed to change.
 They are set in the launch files which are located at ros/launch.
 The parameters are:

 - **load_map**: Bool.
 If set to true, the node will try to load the map provided with map_file at startup.
 - **map_file**: String.
 The name of the file the map is loaded from.
-- **settings_file**: String.
-The location of config file mentioned above.
 - **voc_file**: String.
 The location of config vocanulary file mentioned above.
 - **publish_pointcloud**: Bool.
 If the pointcloud containing all key points (the map) should be published.
 - **publish_pose**: Bool.
 If a PoseStamped message should be published.
 Even if this is false the tf will still be published.
 - **pointcloud_frame_id**: String.
 The Frame id of the Pointcloud/map.
 - **camera_frame_id**: String.
 The Frame id of the camera position.
+- **target_frame_id**: String.
+Map transform and pose estimate will be provided in this frame id if set.
+- **load_calibration_from_cam**: Bool.
+If true, camera calibration is read from a `camera_info` topic.
+Otherwise it is read from launch file params.

 Dynamic parameters can be changed at runtime.
 Either by updating them directly via the command line or by using [rqt_reconfigure](http://wiki.ros.org/rqt_reconfigure) which is the recommended way.
 The parameters are: